kamanbo23/kamanbo23.github.io/README.md

 1. Connect to your deployed backend URL
 2. Run the admin creation endpoint: `/admin/create` with the appropriate JSON payload
-3. Or use the provided scripts:
+3. Or use the provided scripts: # re